OlaYZen/pydownloader4downloads.khinsider/README.md

 ```

 ## Info
 The downloaded files will be in either "MP3 files" or "FLAC files".
-The folders will be created where the python files are located.
+The folders will be created where the python script is located.